Krishna Janmashtami for the year 2018 is celebrated on 2 September & 3rd September.

 The first day is known as Krishnashtami or Gokulashtami and the second day is known as Janmashtami.
 Lord Krishna is worshipped as the eighth incarnation (avatar) of Lord Vishnu.

+He is one of the most popular and widely worshipped deities among all Hindus throughout the world.
 At a time when there was darkness prevailing over the globe about 4000 years ago, the people prayed the Almighty to relieve them from evils, pains, cruelty, and miseries asserted by antisocial elements.
 The prayers and holy activities resulted in the incarnation of a divine life on earth that was Little Krishna born to Devaki in the jail of Mathura.
-If you have visited Krishna Janma Bhumi at Mathura, you must have realized how difficult it would have been at that time because there was no light, electricity, air circulation, amenities when the little boy was born to Devaki.
-Hindus believe that Krishna was the Lord possessing all the strengths no one can defeat.

 On the very day of his birth, he made use of his superpower and opened the jail doors, encouraged Vasudeva (his father) to move him out of jail, built way through overflowing Yamuna River in reaching Nandbaba's home in Gokul safely.
 The people christened Little Krishna with endearing names including Yashodanandan, Kanha, Gopal, Kanhaiya, Makhanchor, etc. right from the infant stage due to his superpower demonstrated in all walks of life; what our Rishis and Munis have described as Leelas.